×

 People living in Riga were asked what three things they wish they had brought and three they wish they had left behind.
 They wrote:

 "When moving to Riga, it is important to pack warm clothing, as the climate is cold and wet.
 A good raincoat and waterproof boots are essential for the rainy season.
 It is also important to bring a good supply of sunscreen and insect repellent, as the summer months can be quite hot and humid.
 Additionally, it is a good idea to bring a few items of clothing that can be layered, as the weather can change quickly.
-Finally, it is important to bring a valid passport and any necessary visas or permits," remarked one expat who made the move to Riga.
+Finally, it is important to bring a valid passport and any necessary visas or permits," said one expat in Riga.

 Where should I setup a bank account in Riga?